jdevuyst/dependable-data-structures/README.md

 For now these are left as a proverbial 'exercise for the reader'.

-The code in this repository requires Idris 1.3.x.
+The code in this repository requires Idris 1.3.x (last tested on Idris 1.3.1).
+Given the experimental nature of this project, an Idris 2 port is not planned for.

 # Table of Contents